 - 2023 licensed as Priest in Charge of the Darlington Riverside Parishes: Middleton St George, Hurworth, Girsby/Sockburn and Low Dinsdale (Diocese of Durham)

-Despite having been in church services most weeks for all of my life, by the time I was ten I was a firm atheist.
-I was sure there was no need to believe in a God—after all, the whole universe came to be how it is without any help from some supernatural being (so I thought).
+Despite having been in church services most weeks for all of my life, by the time I was ten I was a firm atheist and thought this religious stuff was a load of nonsense.
+But I think I wanted to believe, not least because I was getting very keen on church music and playing the organ.
 When I was 15 I started going to the youth group of a local Bible-believing church.
-On 2nd March, 1996 this church held a youth service, which I attended.
-The preacher’s text was Luke 9:23: “Then he [Jesus] said to them all: ‘If anyone would come after me, he must deny himself and take up his cross daily and follow me.' " He encouraged us to commit our lives to God, and I did, out of a real sense of God drawing me to himself.
+On 2 March 1996 this church held a youth service.
+The preacher’s text was Luke 9:23: “Then he [Jesus] said to them all: ‘If anyone would come after me, he must deny himself and take up his cross daily and follow me.’”
+He encouraged us to commit our lives to God, and I did so, out of a real sense of God drawing me to himself.

 It was quite a radical change, and I now see my life as fitting into God’s big story for his whole creation, which is summed up nicely in this video (embedded below).